zhujiagang/pursuit-evasion-code/README.md

 for example, want to change the frequency at which information is output to stdout by setting 'prog_freq' to a different value.
 =======
-# pursuit-evasion-code

-This repo will hold the codes for the paper "Learning agent for evader in pursuit-evasion with deep reinforcement learning".
+This repo will hold the codes for the paper "Learning Evasion Strategy in Pursuit-Evasion by Deep Q-Network, ICPR 2018".
->>>>>>> 0fec078d7f2da372644533a976580ce57e12255b